How To Adjust Tire Pressure By Yourself: Quick And Safe Guide

 Do not experiment with pressures that are too high or too low.
 Fill in the air as recommended by the manufacturer because any deviation leads to higher fuel consumption, in addition to many other adverse effects.

-Oops, The Tire Has a Broken Valve Stem?
+What If the Tire Has a Broken Valve Stem?

 In many cases, the tire valve stems can be damaged for various reasons.
 Unfortunately, we don't really pay much attention to this detail before hitting the road.
 We realize that the valve is defective only when we come to adjust the tire pressure.
 How can we proceed in such cases?
 The problem is a bit more difficult, but it can be solved.
 Here's what you need to do...